Peptide Molecular Weight Calculator

 MW = Σ(residue masses) + H₂O (18.015 Da)

 Each residue mass equals the amino acid's molecular weight minus one water molecule lost during peptide bond formation.
-This calculator uses average isotopic masses, not monoisotopic values.
+This calculator supports both average isotopic masses (for bench-side weighing) and monoisotopic masses (for mass spectrometry).
+Switch between modes using the toggle above the result.

 What is the difference between average and monoisotopic mass?